On Lattices over Valuation Rings of Arbitrary Rank: Introduction

 Next we consider unimodular rank 2 lattices, which contain the only non-trivial indecomposable lattices over valuation rings (up to multiplying the bilinear form by a scalar).
 We focus on the residue characteristic 2 case, where indeed such indecomposable lattices exist.
 We define an invariant for isomorphism classes of these lattices, which in some sense generalizes the Arf invariant defined in \cite{[A]}.
-We then show how two invariants characterize the isomorphism classes of such lattices, in case they contain a primitive element whose norm has valuation larger than $v(2)$.
+We then show how two invariants characterize the isomorphism classes of such lattices, in case they contain a primitive element whose norm is divisible by 2.
 We conclude by giving some relations between different Jordan decompositions (in residue characteristic 2) which yield isomorphic lattices, taking a Jordan decomposition of a lattice to a ``more canonical'' one.

-In Section \ref{Jordan} we prove the existence of Jordan decompositions over any valuation ring, and show that an approximated isomorphism between lattices over 2-Henselian valuation ring is a twist of a true approximation.
+In Section \ref{Jordan} we prove the existence of Jordan decompositions over any valuation ring, and show that an approximated isomorphism between lattices over a 2-Henselian valuation ring is a twist of a true isomorphism.
 Section \ref{Unique} proves the ``uniqueness of the symbol'' result.
-In Section \ref{Uni2} we present the conventions for unimodular rank 2 lattices, with their generalized Arf invariants.
-Section \ref{Inv} considers isomorphisms between unimodular rank 2 lattices containing a primitive vector of norm divisible by 2, and shows that the fine Arf invariant and the class of minimal norms characterize the isomorphism class of such lattices.
+In Section \ref{Uni2} we present the conventions for unimodular rank 2 lattices, with their \emph{generalized Arf invariants}.
+Section \ref{Inv} considers isomorphisms between unimodular rank 2 lattices containing a primitive vector of norm divisible by 2, and shows that the \emph{fine Arf invariant} and the \emph{class of minimal norms} characterize the isomorphism class of such lattices.
 Finally, in Section \ref{Ch2Can} we define when one Jordan decomposition in residue characteristic 2 is ``more canonical'' than another Jordan decomposition, and present certain transformations of Jordan decompositions which makes them ``more canonical''.

+I am thankful to U. First for reading this manuscript and providing several enlightening insights.
+Many thanks are due to the anonymous referee, whose suggestions have helped to greatly improve many aspects of this paper, as well as the clarity of several arguments.